 Minjerribah has a lot of Australian must-do concentrated in a tiny area.
 It’s one of the best places to see wildlife in Australia.
 These are the reasons why I always our visitors to visit Minjerribah:

 From the moment you arrive on the island, keep your eyes open and always look up towards the trees.
 There are many wild koalas on Minjerribah and your chance to spot one is high.
 Every time I saw one, it was resting in a tree just near the road on the way to the north of the island, less than 5 minutes after leaving the ferry.
 There are a few around the cemetery.

 2. Visit Minjerribah to spot wild kangaroos

-The best place to spot wild kangaroos is at Point Lookout, while doing the beautiful coastal walk.
+The best place to spot wild kangaroos is at Point Lookout, while on the beautiful North Gorge coastal walk.
 Keep your eyes open and don’t always look at the sea: kangaroos are often relaxing or eating on the other side of the path.

 You can also spot them just before starting the walk, on the grass patch in front of the ice cream shop (perfect, isn’t it?), with a beautiful view of Frenchman’s Bay behind them.